Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/About/How TraceBase Handles Data.md

 [PeakGroups](../Download/About%20the%20Data/Data%20Types/PeakGroups.md), and
 [FCirc](../Download/About%20the%20Data/Data%20Types/FCirc.md).
 Some calculations rely on other calculated data (e.g.
-[Normalized Labeling](../Values/Normalized%20Labeling.md) of a measured compound in a PeakGroup from one sample uses the [Enrichment](../Values/Enrichment.md) of the tracer compound in the last serum sample from the same animal).
+[Normalized Labeling](../Values/Normalized%20Labeling.md) of a measured compound in a PeakGroup from one sample uses the [Enrichment Fraction](../Values/Enrichment%20Fraction.md) of the tracer compound in the last serum sample from the same animal).
 Calculated values are generally comparable across experiments.